Giant filter towers proposed to eliminate Delhi smog

 Chowdhry describes it as a "feasible concept" and says a 15-20 meter-high (49-66 foot) prototype is at an "advanced conceptual level."

-The architect is in talks with AirLabs in Copenhagen, a startup specializing clean air technology, who Chowdhry says could produce simulation models for the design.
+The architect is in talks with AirLabs in Copenhagen, a startup specializing clean air technology, which Chowdhry says could produce simulation models for the design.
 But Znera is still looking for development funding.
-Chowdhry says as well as exploring opportunities in India, he will also look to the UAE.
+Chowdhry says as well as exploring opportunities in India, he will look to the UAE.
 He notes Dubai has experienced severe dust and sandstorms in recent years and could also utilize the technology.

 "There are bodies in (the) Dubai government which actually encourage you to take such steps ... to come up with such prototypes," he says, adding talks have also taken place with Masdar City developer Mubadala, based in Abu Dhabi.

 The design is notable for its scale, however it's far from the only urban air filter in development.
 Dutch designer Daan Roosegarde's 23-foot "Smog Free Tower" was unveiled at Beijing Design Week 2016, capable of cleaning approximately 25 million cubic feet of air a day.
-"CityTree," a 13-foot by 10-foot mobile installation by Berlin-based Green City Solutions, uses a pollution capturing moss culture equivalent to 275 trees, the company claims.
+"CityTree" is a 13-foot by 10-foot moss-culture installation by Berlin-based Green City Solutions, which captures as much pollution as 275 trees, the company claims.

 Sumit Sharma, director of the Earth Sciences and Climate Change Division at The Energy and Resources Institute (TERI) in New Delhi, describes Znera's proposal as "commendable," but offers caution.

 "Considering the limitations of the technology in terms of its area coverage to treat widespread air pollution in the Delhi city, this is not the only solution we must rely upon," he argues.
-"For long term wider scale air quality improvements, emission mitigation measures are required at the respective sources."
+"For long-term, wider-scale air-quality improvements, emission mitigation measures are required at the respective sources."

 Pratim Biswas, chair of the Department of Energy, Environment and Chemical Engineering at Washington University in St Louis, agrees.
 "Delhi needs to focus on deploying effective air pollution control technology at the source," he wrote in an email to CNN.